Robotnik08/cdosato/README.md

 ## Documentation

+I have build a downloadable documentation for Dosato, you can download it [here](https://github.com/Robotnik08/Dosato-docs).<br>
-The documentation is currently being worked on.
-It will be available soon.<br>
+This documentation is also available online [here](https://robotnik08.github.io/Dosato-docs/).<br>

 ## Contributing